-The Employer recognizes the Association as the sole and exclusive bargaining agent for all persons employed by York University in the Province of Ontario holding appointments as full-time faculty members of Osgoode Hall Law School, save and except:
+The Employer recognizes the Association as the sole and exclusive bargaining agent for all persons employed by York University in the Province of Ontario holding appointments as full-time faculty members of Osgoode Hall Law School, and/or holding full-time contractually limited term academic appointments and/or holding full-time non-tenured or non-tenure track continuing appointments as faculty members of Osgoode Hall Law School, save and except:

-- (1) The Chief Law Librarian of Osgoode Hall Law School; - (2) Associate Deans and those persons at or above the level of Associate Deans, including, but not restricted to, the Dean of Osgoode Hall Law School, and anyone who is appointed to act in those positions; - (3) Senior Policy Advisor to the President; - (4) Adjunct or sessional academic appointees; - (5) Persons holding contractually limited term academic appointments; - (6) Persons holding non-tenured continuing appointments; - (7) Faculty members on the Board of Governors; - (8) Faculty teaching at Osgoode Hall Law School while on leave from another university, institution, firm, or government agency; unless: - they hold an academic appointment at Osgoode Hall Law School at York University; - (b) they have teaching responsibilities in any academic year equivalent to the normal teaching load for a member of the tenured or tenure stream faculty at Osgoode Hall Law School at York University; and - (c) they are on leave without salary from their home university, institution, firm or government agency. - (9) Emeritus Professors; and
+- (I) The Chief Law Librarian of Osgoode Hall Law School; - (2) Associate Deans and those persons at or above the level of Associate Deans, including, but not restricted to, the Dean of Osgoode Hall Law School, and anyone who is appointed to act in those positions; - (3) Senior Policy Advisor to the President; - (4) Adjunct or sessional academic appointees; - (5) Faculty members on the Board of Governors; - (6) Faculty teaching at Osgoode Hall Law School while on leave from another university, institution, firm, or government agency; unless: - (a) they hold an academic appointment at Osgoode Hall Law School at York University; - (b) they have teaching responsibilities in any academic year equivalent to the normal teaching load for a member of the tenured or tenure stream faculty at Osgoode Hall Law School at York University; and - (c) they are on leave without salary from their home university, institution, firm or government agency. - (7) Emeritus Professors; and

-(10) Persons for whom any trade union held bargaining rights as at February 7, 2012.
+(8) Persons for whom any trade union held bargaining rights as at February 7, 2012.